 Some people struggle over the issue if debt settlement is ethical.
 It certainly is since a debt can’t be settled without both parties agreeing to it.

 Speaking of agreeing, before you agree to settle a debt, get the offer in writing.
-If you are dealing with your original creditor, the advance written agreement is less critical since they are most likely going to honor the agreement and send you confirmation of the settlement once your full payment for the settled amount is received.
+If you are dealing with your original creditor, the advance written agreement is less critical since they will most likely honor the agreement and send you confirmation of the settlement once your full payment for the settled amount is received.
 For example, see Bank of America Credit Card Debt Settlement Advice and Instructions.

 You Can Settle All Types of Debts